Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The individual element's name of the new data type should also follow the normal variable naming conventions.

-We have used three InputBox statements to ask the user to input values for the Name, Grosspay, Tax Rate, calculates the Tax Value, Net Payable amount, and set the Tax Paid flag if Tax Rate is a non-zero value.
+We have used three InputBox statements to ask the user to input values for the Name, Grosspay, Tax Rate, calculate the Tax Value, Net Payable amount, and set the Tax Paid flag if the Tax Rate is a non-zero value.

 Next part of the program, we have loaded a String Variable strMsg with the output labels and values to display them through a MsgBox.